 Janet Smaldone, PT; HPCS (Hippotherapy Clinical Specialist)

-Janet joined Carlisle Academy Integrative Equine Therapy and Sports as a physical therapist in 2011, is a Hippotherapy Clinical Specialist credentialed by American Hippotherapy Certification Board, and an active dressage rider.
-At Carlisle Academy, besides providing HPOT services to all ages, she is on the faculty for Para-Dressage Clinics.
+Janet joined Carlisle Academy as a physical therapist in 2011, is a Hippotherapy Clinical Specialist credentialed by American Hippotherapy Certification Board, and an active dressage rider.
+At Carlisle, besides providing HPOT services to all ages, she is on the faculty for Para-Dressage Clinics.
 She has over 30 years of experience as a physical therapist in primarily pediatrics, in a variety of settings, including 10 years at National Center for Equine Facilitated Therapy located in Woodside, California, and has also worked in adult rehabilitation.
 She was appointed 2018 USEF Para Dressage Team Physical Therapist and worked with the athletes in training and at the World Equestrian games that year.
-She is currently training to become a USEF licensed official as a classifier for Para-Equestrian Sports.
+She became a USEF licensed official as a National Classifier for Para-Equestrian Sports in 2019.
 In addition to being employed at Carlisle Academy, Janet works in elementary schools for SAU16 in NH, and provides consultation for Richie McFarland Children’s Services (early intervention) in NH.
 She is also certified in Pediatric and Baby NDT (Neurodevelopmental Treatment), and has varied training including craniosacral therapy, myofascial release, and yoga.